HunterRoll/osTicket-Homelab/scenarios/01-account-lockout/screenshots/README.md

 # Scenario 01 — Account Lockout / Password Reset

 ## Overview
-An eployee is unable to log into their workstation after their account was locked due to 3 failed login attempts.
-This is a very ticket request.
+An employee is unable to log into their workstation after their account was locked due to 3 failed login attempts.
+This is a very common ticket request.

 ---